mr4lexndr/RelAC/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg
 # RelAC
- HomeKit 2-channel Relay module with mains Switch Input based on [HomeSpan](https://github.com/HomeSpan/HomeSpan) library.
-It is maily intended to be used with mains voltage appliances controlled in parrallel with Home app and physical switch.
-It could be hidden e.g. behind wall ligth switch.
+HomeKit 2-channel Relay module with mains Switch Input based on the HomeSpan library.
+It is mainly intended to be used with mains voltage appliances controlled in parallel with the Home app and physical switch.
+It could be hidden e.g. behind a wall light switch.

 ![RelAC](https://github.com/mr4lexndr/RelAC/blob/main/assets/RelAC-transparent.png)